 Matthew is active in teaching child & adolescent psychiatry in Imperial College, mainly in MBBS BSc courses.
 He is also active in higher specialist training in child & adolescent psychiatry, and is currently Chair of the Training Programme Management Committee in UCLP, and London wide Specialist Training Committee.

-et al., 2017, A brief psychological intervention for mothers of children with food allergy can change risk perception and reduce anxiety: Outcomes of a randomized controlled trial., Clin Exp Allergy, Vol:47, Pages:1309-1317
+et al., 2017, A brief psychological intervention for mothers of children with food allergy can change risk perception and reduce anxiety: Outcomes of a randomized controlled trial, Clinical and Experimental Allergy, Vol:47, ISSN:0954-7894, Pages:1309-1317

 Given-Wilson Z, Herlihy J, Hodes M, 2016, Telling the Story: A Psychological Review on Assessing Adolescents' Asylum Claims, Canadian Psychology-psychologie Canadienne, Vol:57, ISSN:0708-5591, Pages:265-273

 et al., 2016, Positive Mental Health, Fighting Stigma and Promoting Resiliency for Children and Adolescents Fighting Stigma and Promoting Resiliency, Academic Press, ISBN:9780128043943